 Your Guide to a Pet-Friendly Stay in The Colony

 There’s nothing quite like traveling with your furry friends.
-Before you get ready to pack their bags with treats and toys, check out our roundup of The Colony’s best dog-approved adventures and travel tips.
+Before you pack their bags with treats and toys, check out our roundup of The Colony’s best dog-approved adventures.

 Pet-Friendly Hotels

 • Comfort Suites: Pets up to 25 pounds allowed.
-A $25 fee applied per night, per pet.
+A non-refundable $25 fee is applied per pet per night.

-• Hyatt Place: One dog (up to 50 pounds) or two dogs with a combined weight of 75 pounds or less, per room allowed.
-A $75 non-refundable pet fee will apply for up to six nights stay; for seven to 30 days, an additional $100 cleaning fee required.
+• Hyatt Place: One pet (up to 50 pounds) or two pets with a combined weight of 75 pounds or less per room is allowed.
+A $75 non-refundable pet fee will apply for stays of up to six nights; for stays of seven to thirty days, an additional $175 cleaning fee is required.

-• La Quinta: A $20 fee applied per night, with a max charge per stay of $40.
-Contact the hotel directly to confirm room availability and pet policy.
+• La Quinta: A maximum of two pets (75 pounds or less) are allowed.
+A $20 fee applies per night, with a maximum charge per stay of $75.

-• Residence Inn: Maximum of two pets allowed (70 pounds or less).
+• Residence Inn: A maximum of two pets (70 pounds or less) are allowed.
 A flat, non-refundable fee of $100 will apply.
 Guests have access to an off-leash dog park next to the hotel.

-• Staybridge Suites: Pets up to 50 pounds allowed.
-A $75 non-refundable pet fee will apply for up to six nights stay; for seven or more nights, a $150 non-refundable fee will apply.
-A pet agreement and a record of vaccinations is required at check in for each dog, up to two per room.
+• Staybridge Suites: Pets up to 50 pounds are allowed.
+A $75 non-refundable pet fee applies for stays of up to six nights; a $150 non-refundable fee applies for stays of seven or more nights.
+A pet agreement and a record of vaccinations are required at check-in for each pet, up to two per room.

 Pup Play Time

-Whether your dog loves to explore the great outdoors or simply stay by your side, there is no shortage of adventures for both canines and owners.
+Whether your dog loves to explore the great outdoors or simply stays by your side, there’s no shortage of adventures for both canines and owners.

 Explore The Colony’s 23 miles of shoreline with a serene trail hike.
-The Colony Shoreline Trail spans 3.5 miles along Lewisville Lake’s eastern edge and offers wide-open views of the waterfront.
-Take a walk or jog along The Tribute Shoreline Trail’s roughly 3-mile route and loop around the city’s most northern peninsula.
+The Colony Shoreline Trail spans 3.5 miles along Lewisville Lake’s eastern edge and offers wide-open waterfront views.
+Take a walk or jog along The Tribute Shoreline Trail’s roughly three mile route and loop around the city’s most northern peninsula.
 Both lake trails offer complimentary parking and doggy waste stations.
 The trails themselves are composed of sustainable stamped concrete and decomposed granite surfaces that are easy on the earth and puppy paws.

 SCHEELS, the World’s Largest All-Sports Store, offers a pet-friendly shopping experience like no other.
 The massive retailer located at Grandscape features everything from the top athletic wear brands to the hottest trends in fitness and even home décor.
 While there, stop by the pet shop for an incredible selection of treats, toys and accessories.

-Plan your trip in conjunction with the annual Bow-Wow Luau at Hawaiian Falls.
-Once a year, the water park opens for man’s best friend to enjoy.
+Plan your trip in conjunction with the annual Bow Wow Luau at Hawaiian Waters.
+Once a year, the water park throws an end-of-summer extravaganza for man’s best friend to enjoy.
 Canine lovers and their pups can splash around, play games, compete in contests and raise money for a good cause.
 A portion of the proceeds benefits The Colony Animal Shelter Injured Animal Fund, which provides life-saving care to the animals who need it most.

 Public Dog Parks

-Your pup can release energy and meet other canine companions at two unique dog parks.
-On the north side of town, the city’s Pawsome Playground offers ample space for pets large or small.
-Both the 0.85-acre small dog area and 2.1-acre large dog area include shaded seating areas, dog-waste stations, trash receptacles, a drinking fountain including a dog bowl and decorative fire hydrants.
+Your dog can play and meet other puppy pals at two unique dog parks.
+On the north side of town, the city’s Pawsome Playground offers ample space for pets, large or small.
+The 0.85-acre small dog area and 2.1-acre large dog area both include shaded seating areas, dog-waste stations, trash receptacles, drinking fountains for humans and dogs and decorative fire hydrants.

-Bacon’s Dog Park inside The Shacks at Austin Ranch offers plenty for pets and owners.
+Bacon’s Dog Park inside The Shacks at Austin Ranch offers entertainment for pets and owners.
 Have some off-leash fun at either the small or the large dog areas within the one-acre park.
 Each area features large shade trees, interactive play structures and seating for owners.
-Adjacent to the park is a spacious pet-friendly patio connecting six small restaurants with plenty of outdoor seating overlooking the dog park.
-You can even order a craft beer or wine from Grrrowler’s Taproom and have it delivered via bucket
+Connected to the park is a spacious pet-friendly patio connecting multiple restaurants with plenty of outdoor seating overlooking the dog park.
+You can even order a craft beer or wine from Grrrowler’s Taproom and have it delivered to the dog park.

 Meals with Man’s Best Friend

-Patios across town offer delicious meals and accommodations for humans and dogs alike.
-The Shacks at Austin Ranch is home to a variety of restaurants sure to please.
-Take your pick from Dirty Burger BarOMG TacosTacklebox SeafoodTEN Ramen and TURBO – Coffee Kitchen Wine then have a seat on the patio overlooking Bacon’s Dog Park.
+Chow down on patios across town, offering delicious meals and accommodations for humans and dogs alike.
+The Shacks at Austin Ranch is home to a variety of restaurants, sure to please.
+Take your pick from burgers, tacos, pizza and more and then have a seat on the patio overlooking Bacon’s Dog Park.

 Truck Yard welcomes all good boys and girls to their open-air beer garden.
-Grab a craft brew, a bite to eat from any of the on-site food trucks, and settle in among the eclectic décor.
-With live music Thursday through Sunday and rotating food trucks, there is always something new to experience at Truck Yard.
-If you’re bringing human friends along, head to the front of the joint and play some oversized yard games like Connect 4 and Battleship.
-Be sure to go upstairs and check out Barney Smith’s Toilet Seat Art Museum, the roadside attraction featuring over 1,400 themed and decorated toilet seat covers.
+Grab a craft sour brewed onsite, a bite to eat from any of the rotating food trucks and settle in among the eclectic décor for nightly live music.
+If you’re bringing human friends along, head to the front of the joint and play oversized yard games like Connect 4 and Battleship.
+Be sure to venture upstairs and check out Barney Smith’s Toilet Seat Art Museum, the roadside attraction featuring over 1,400 themed and decorated toilet seat covers.

 Tips on Travel